Programming-Project-2021-22/programming-project-2021-22.github.io/contents/8-arrays/1-one-dimensional.md

 ## Declaring arrays

-This is how we declare an array in Java:
+This is how we declare an array:

 ```java
 // An array of numbers